esper-io/dev-docs/docs/home/console.md

 ### List View

  When the number of devices in a fleet crosses over into the 100s it is hard to view or sort them in the device tile view.
-With the new List View users can easily see a list of all devices available on the dashboard along with device information columns including online/offline status, serial number, group name, Android version, and andy tags.
+List View enabeles you to see a list of all devices available on the dashboard along with device information columns including online/offline status, serial number, group name, Android version, and andy tags.

 Search by device name can be used without having to click and enter into device details page to get detailed information about each device.